NFL Preseason Roundup: Kirk Cousins Deals in Vikings Debut

 Booker picked up seven yards on two totes.

-Freeman's night included a 23-yard run off the right side for a touchdown that was easily Denver's biggest offensive highlight of the half, given that it accounted for almost 38 percent of their total production.
+Freeman's night included a 23-yard run off the right side for a touchdown that was easily Denver's biggest offensive highlight of the half, given that it accounted for almost 38 percent of its total production.